gabe00122/personal-site/src/posts/valm.md

 # Architecture

 A growing body of evidence suggests that latents from deeper layers of the base model provide better representations for downstream predictions.
-PING (https://www.medrxiv.org/content/10.1101/2025.09.17.25336018v1) I don't know which layers are most useful, so my approach was to take every n-th latent and map it to a smaller value prediction model.
+PING (https://www.medrxiv.org/content/10.1101/2025.09.17.25336018v1) My approach is to take every n-th latent and map it to a smaller value prediction model.

 Training an existing policy with a randomly initialized value network could be harmful to the policy (VC-PPO), since the value may be very far from the true mean return.
 One solution is to warm up the value function offline on a frozen policy before online learning.
-However, with a frozen base model, this gives the value network no way to integrate history and context in its own learned way.
-Being able to learn a function of history is particularly important for value prediction because it is a long-term forecast of the future and is highly dependent on the environment state.
+However, with a frozen base model, this gives the value network no way to integrate history and context in a way that differs from the base models attentional patterns.
+Being able to learn a function of history is particularly important for value prediction because it is a long-term forecast of the future and is highly dependent on hidden environment state.

 This is why I designed the value network as a separate, parallel, ladder-style transformer that consumes latents.
 The attention patterns for the value network can be learned during the offline critic warmup without affecting the base model's attention.

+This is effectively ladder side tuning with respect to the value function and lora training with respect to the policy.

 ```
  Last Token Embedding                     Last Reward